 Choosing the right personal trainer certification can be a tough decision because there is no shortage of available certifications.
 The International Sports Sciences Association (ISSA) offers a Certified Fitness Trainer credential for personal trainers.
 They have a variety of study options available for this certification, plus other bundled specialization certifications.

 To help you choose the right personal training certification, read this review to determine if the ISSA Certified Fitness Trainer is the right fit for you and your career goals.
 Are you ready to see how Exercise.com can help you grow and manage your personal training business?
-Request a demo of our All-In-One Fitness Business Management Software now.
+Request a demo of our all-in-one gym management software now.

 The International Sports Sciences Association (ISSA) was founded in 1988, is headquartered in Phoenix, Arizona, and offers 12 fitness certifications.
 Their mission is to “bring healthy living to everybody in the world through education and community.”

 There are four personal training certification options offered by ISSA.
-They all include the Certified Fitness Trainer, but three add additional specialization certifications bundled with the Certified Fitness Trainer.
+They all include the Certified Personal Trainer certification, but three add additional specialization certifications.

 These four options are described in greater detail in the next section of the article.
-The table below has a list of the ISSA Certified Fitness Trainer certification options.
+The table below has a list of the ISSA Certified Personal Trainer certification options.

 |Name of Certification||Cost||Objectives|